winstonli123/Floating-Point-Multiplier/README.md

 There needs to be pipeline so errors dont occur with everything trying to be crammed into one clockcycle 3 stage pipeline was implemented
+**Where can this be used **
+A floating point multipler can be used in DSP applicaitons and AI applicaitons where Floating Point Operatiosn are executed aka FLOPs.